Epictetus/constructable/README.markdown

 ## Validations

-You can setup validation for constructable attributes, so the users of you're api won't provide weird values or none at all:
+You can setup validation for constructable attributes, so the users of your api won't provide weird values or none at all:

 ### required